rmitsuboshi/miniboosts/README.md

 - Others
     - Parallelization
-    - LP/QP solver (This work allows you to use `extended` features without a license).
+    - LP/QP solver (This work allows you to use `gurobi` features without a license).